 Photo of woman in lavender field -- Courtesy of Pexels.com

-Lavender – (Lavandula Augustifolia, Lavender Officinalis) - Lavender is a favorite herb and is used to make many products including a wonderful oil with many uses.
+Lavender (Lavandula Augustifolia or Lavender Officinalis) is a favorite herb and is used to make many products including a wonderful essential oil with many uses.
 Every medicine cabinet should contain a bottle of lavender essential oil.
 If you have just one essential oil, make it lavender.

 Lavender is an antidepressant and antiseptic.
 The scent can be surprising because it is not sweet.
 It is long-lasting and light with woody undertones and some say it smells more like medicine than a flower.

 Lavender restores balance, can ease headache pain, and aids restful sleep.
 It helps relieve flu symptoms, bronchial problems, hay fever, and asthma.
 Lavender can help stop nausea and vomiting.
 It aids in the digestion of fats and can help lower blood pressure.
 Just put a drop or two on a napkin and inhale the vapors or add 10 to 12 drops to a hot bath and soak for a while.

 Lavender helps alleviate stress and reduces nervous tension.
 Try tying lavender flowers up in a piece of cheesecloth or other thin material and putting under your pillow at night.
 It helps bring a restful sleep.
 Lavender essential oil makes a wonderful massage oil when combined with olive or grape seed oil.
 Lavender also makes a soothing rub for arthritis and rheumatism.

 Lavender essential oil was a key ingredient in smelling salts.
 It has been used for centuries to relieve fainting spells.
 Tinctures were made out of lavender flowers to use as mouthwash although the taste is a little like soap and not very pleasant.